Sanjay-Chhetri/Melanoma_Detection_CNN/README.md

 Training Loss = 0.2305
 Validation Loss = 0.3523

-The Validation Accuracy is now improved to 0.8643 and Training Accuracy to 0.9137 There is a significant reduction in loss of both training and Validation sets.
+1. The Validation Accuracy is now improved to 0.8643 and Training Accuracy to 0.9137</br>
+2. There is a significant reduction in loss of both training and Validation sets.</br>
-The model is not overfit.
-Class rebalance using Augmentor has helped to solve the issue of Overfitting.
+3. The model is not overfit.
+Class rebalance using Augmentor has helped to solve the issue of Overfitting.</br>